 |American College Testing Assessment Program (ACT)

 The ACT Assessment test is an admissions requirement at some colleges.
 The instrument consists of a battery of four academic tests that measure academic development in English, Mathematics, Reading, and Science Reasoning.
-The optional ACT Plus writing test is not available at DANTES test sites during testing year 2008-2009.
-If a college or program requires a writing assessment, it is recommended taking the ACT Plus Writing test at a National Test Center on a national test date.
-The ACT provides scores on the four tests, a composite score, and seven sub-scores which provide more detailed information concerning an individual's academic development.
+The optional ACT Plus writing test is not available at DANTES test sites.
+If a college or program requires a writing assessment, it is recommended taking the ACT Plus Writing test at a National Test Center on a national test date (unfunded).
+The ACT provides scores on the four tests.
 Calculators are permitted but not required.
-DANTES funds one administration at a DANTES Test Center, for eligible military service members, on either the ACT Assessment or the SAT I. For additional information, see your Education Counselors.
+DANTES funds one administration at a DANTES Test Center for eligible military Service Members, on either the ACT Assessment or the SAT I. For additional information, see your Education Counselors.